DamianRavn/CaseProject_HvZ/README.md

 The app consists of 3 key components:

-- A web-based frontend (written in React)
+- A web-based frontend (written in React, styled with Tailwind CSS)
 - An API (written in C# with ASP.NET)
-- A Database
+- A Database (SQL Server / Entity Framework code first)

 ## Getting Started

-Use an IDE like Visual Studio.

-### Dependencies

-- .NET 5
-- ASP.NET
-- SQLServer

-### Install

-Clone or download repository.

-### Usage
+Follow the user manual located here.

-The project is deployed to Azure at:
+The project is deployed to Azure at: [https://freshhvzapp.azurewebsites.net/](https://freshhvzapp.azurewebsites.net/)

 ## Help